AndrewTran3003/iamstupidblogFrontEnd/Frontend/README.md

 This is a Headless CMS blog website I created to put my React knowledge into practice.

-The frontend is inspired by the design created by Design Course and Coder Coder.
-Huge thanks for those two channels for helping me with the frontend design.
+The frontend is inspired by the design created by Design Course, Coder Coder, and Kevin Powell from freeCodeCamp.
+Huge thanks to those two channels for helping me with the frontend design.

-The backend is powered by Wordpress with the Wordpress API that sends the whole article or the list of articles to the frontend.
+The backend is powered by WordPress with the WordPress API that sends the whole article or the list of articles to the frontend.

-It has four pages: Home, About,  Article list page that fetches the data from Wordpress to display, and an Article page to display the whole content of the article.
+It has four pages: Home, About,  Article list page that fetches the data from WordPress to display, and an Article page to display the whole content of the article.

+The article list page fetches the data from the backend WordPress and displays all the available articles in the order shown in the WordPress backend.

+The article page retrieves the article from WordPress and displays it.

 Some parts of the articles have been added some special attributes so that they can be rendered properly.
-For example, there are a few code snippets in the article, which are unreadable if we just render it as normal paragraphs.
+For example, there are a few code snippets in the article, which are unreadable if we just render them as normal paragraphs.
 By adding a few attributes and setting up some rules in React, those parts are highlighted properly and wrapped inside a text area that does not overflow the view.

-For the mobile view, there is an animated hamburger bar and an overlay menu that changes color overtime.
-The color changing animation is set to be happening slowly so that it doesn't hurt people's eyes when the view it.
+For the mobile view, there is an animated hamburger bar and an overlay menu that changes color over time.
+The color-changing animation is set to be happening slowly so that it doesn't hurt people's eyes when they view it.

+The profile page is where the user can write about his achievements.

-Here is the demo of the website running
+Here is the demo video of the website running